modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 	MLA style: Allvar Gullstrand – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 11 Mar 2023. <https://www.nobelprize.org/prizes/medicine/1911/gullstrand/facts/>

-	Nobel Lecture: *How I Found the Mechanism of Intracapsular Accomodation.*
+	Nobel Lecture: *How I Found the Mechanism of Intracapsular Accomodation* by Gullstrand.

 	MLA style: Allvar Gullstrand – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 11 Mar 2023. <https://www.nobelprize.org/prizes/medicine/1911/gullstrand/lecture/>

-!!! bug "BOX 3.1: Accepted knowledge or questions under discussion in Gullstrand´s times."
+!!! bug "BOX 3.1: *Accepted knowledge or questions under discussion in Gullstrand´s times*."
 	- To see at different distances the eye’s optical system changes the shape of the lens to modify its refractive index.
 This is a mechanism of accommodation that involves both the lens and the capsule that enclosed it.

 	- The intracapsular mechanism of accommodation depends on the structure of the lens: an arrange of layers of coiled microscopic fibers.
 During accommodation these fibers must remain of constant volume because they are not very elastic; any change of shape of the lens would produce internal displacements of these individual fibers.

 	- The laws governing optical image-formation in a heterogeneous medium with a continually varying refractive index as in the eye were completely unknown.
 The conventional mechanism in which focusing light rays issuing from one point in the object will produce a corresponding point in the image is not applicable here.

-!!! quote "BOX 3.2: Gullstrand´s contributions or explanations."
+!!! quote "BOX 3.2: *Gullstrand´s contributions or explanations*."
 	- Study the laws governing the focusing of light rays when the equations of surfaces of the eye´s lens cannot be expressed explicitly and do not strictly satisfy the rules of the Euclidean geometry but the ones of a differential one.
 Examples of these conditions are the following aberrations: when rays propagating in perpendicular planes have different focci (astigmatism), when rays spread out over some region of space rather than focused to a point (spherical aberration) or when objects appear to have a tail (coma error).

 	- Understanding the problem of image-formation in heterogeneous media of continually variable refractive index and particularly the structure of the eye lens and the intracapsular accommodation mechanism.
 Two aspects required proper understanding: how the ray bundle is refracted in the eye and how the radiant emission is seen around light-points like fixed stars.